 - Right to enjoy just and favorable conditions of work

-In 2018, Nokian Tyres introduced a new Group wide risk assessment tool to identify work related hazards.
+Nokian Tyres has a Group wide risk assessment tool to identify work related hazards.
 It compiles all the risk assessments in a single database and thus enables to assess the possible problems in a centralized way.
 Nokian Tyres will continue to have updated risk assessments in place for all of our workplaces and tasks.
 We encourage our employees to make safety observations and carry out safety actions with the goal of 3 safety actions per employee on average.

 In order to avoid hazardous situations, we emphasize preventing occupational accidents.
 We have identified diverse safety cultures, meaning that the ownership of safety varies according to operating countries .
 That is why we have invested in communicating our safety thinking globally.
 We have trained our own managers to train their own teams in safe working.
 We have found this approach to be more efficient than having employees trained by separate trainers.
 Developing a safe working culture is a continuous project.